 Tulum by Taxi

 Taxis in Tulum can be quite pricey, so it is important to make sure that you are getting the right price!
-On my recent trip to Tulum, I had a great experience with a local taxi driver, Juan de la Cruz.
+Over the years I have had a great experience with a local taxi driver, Juan de la Cruz.
 You can trust that he will provide a reasonable rate and a safe ride.
 You can reach Juan on WhatsApp at +52 984 137 7794.
 Note, Juan does not speak any English so all communications will need to be in Spanish.

 Tulum by Bike

-If you’re visiting Mexico, here are some other travel articles that you should check out:
+If you’re visiting Tulum, here are some other travel articles that you should check out:

 - Tulum on a Budget